Cuba evacuates as Ian heads toward Florida with hurricane fears

 Hurricane Ian is projected to bring a perilous storm surge and winds as strong as 140 mph when it nears Florida's Gulf Coast in the middle of this week, the National Hurricane Center said on Monday.

-Ian had maximum sustained winds of 110 mph as of 2 a.m.
-ET Tuesday — rapidly intensifying into a major storm as it hit the western coast of Cuba, forecasters said.
+Ian strengthened into a major Category 3 storm as of 5 a.m.
+ET Tuesday, recording maximum sustained winds of 125 mph as it hit western Cuba, forecasters said.
 Officials in Cuba's Pinar del Rio province set up dozens of shelters and took steps to protect crops in Cuba's main tobacco-growing region.
 The U.S. National Hurricane Center said the island's west coast could see as much as 14 feet (4.3 meters) of storm surge.

 As it hits Cuba, Ian's storm surge "could raise water levels by as much as 9 to 14 feet above normal tide levels" in some areas, the hurricane center said.
 The surge is predicted to be slightly less severe in Florida, but parts of Tampa Bay could still see waters 5 to 10 feet higher than normal.